NUbots/NUbots/modules/behaviour/skills/FallingRelax/README.md

 ## Consumes

-* `messages::Sensors` containing the orientation matrix and accelerometer readings
+* `message::Sensors` containing the orientation matrix and accelerometer readings

 ## Emits

-* `messages::ExecuteScript` instructs the script engine to run a script
+* `message::ExecuteScript` instructs the script engine to run a script

 ## Dependencies